The ACPNP program trains nurses to manage complex pediatric conditions and reduce health risks.

 The program is divided into 4 parts:

-2. Concentration Courses: Pharmacology I & II, and Advanced Pathophysiology meet up to four times a quarter.
+1. Prerequisite Courses: Pharmacology I & II, Physical Assessment, and Advanced Pathophysiology meet up in person up to several times a quarter when they are scheduled.

-3. Clinical Experience: The clinical experience is a combination of clinician hours and DNP Project hours to total at least 1000 hours
+2. Clinical Experience: The clinical experience is a combination of clinician hours and DNP Project hours to total at least 1,400 hours.
+All clinical site placements provided.

-4. DNP Project: The DNP Project can be done in the workplace allowing students to collect evidence-based research data.
+3. DNP Project: The DNP Project can be done in the workplace allowing students to collect evidence-based practice data.

 Program Length